Completely mixed linear games and irreducibility concepts for Z-transformations over self-dual cones: Completely mixed and irreducibility results on symmetric cones in Euclidean Jordan algebras

-Now consider a Euclidean Jordan algebra with its symmetric cone $K$ and unit element $e$.
+Now consider a Euclidean Jordan algebra with its symmetric cone $K$ ($=\V_+$) and unit element $e$.
 In this setting, as noted in Proposition \ref{face of a symmetric cone}, every face of $K$ is of the form $\V_+(c,1)$ (the symmetric cone of $\V(c,1)$) for some idempotent $c$.
-Since $\V(c,1)=\V_+(c,1)-\V_+(c,1)$, the above definition reduces to the following.
+Moreover, $\V_+(c,1)=\{0\}$ or $\V_+$ if and only if $c=0$ or $e$.
+Since $\V(c,1)=\V_+(c,1)-\V_+(c,1)$, Definition \ref{irreducibility defn over a proper cone} reduces to the following.

 \begin{definition} \end{definition}